-The panel's AC line frequency is selectable for 60 Hz or Neither.
+The panel's AC line frequency is selectable for 50, 60 Hz, or Neither.
 AC Frequency feature dictates how the control panel will calculate time based on the AC line frequency used in the installation site.
 The "Neither" option can be used in areas where the AC line frequency is not dependable and you want the panel to calculate time from the internal crystal.
-The internal crystal is not as accurate as the AC power source and 60 Hz should normally be selected.
-The panel defaults to the 60 Hz. selection.
+The internal crystal is not as accurate as the AC power source and either 60 Hz or 50 Hz should normally be selected.
+The panel defaults to the 60 Hz. selection